Truckers: Think Twice Before Carrying Passengers

 - Truckers can carry passengers when rendering aid.

 The Risks May Outweigh the Benefits of Carrying Casual Truck Passengers

-Long-haul truckers in particular may choose to carry passengers to provide company.
+Long-haul truckers, in particular, may choose to carry passengers to provide company.
 Considering that the deadly Illinois truck accident occurred early on a Monday morning, the driver might have chosen a weekend trip as an opportunity to bond with his daughter.

 Still, legal questions abound after a tragic accident such as that one.
-Even when an accident appears to involve members within a single family, it is important to seek legal representation.
+Even when an accident appears to involve members of a single family, it is important to seek legal representation.
 If you or a loved one is involved in any type of trucking accident, call us at 800-948-0577 or use our convenient online contact form to get much-needed support during a trying time.